mkrachmer/sqlalchemy-challenge/README.md

     - Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
 For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

 # References

+Referenced many solved module examples from bootcamp materials.

+Referenced a similar project by JLeigh101 found on Google, used to help troubleshoot the API dynamic routes. https://github.com/JLeigh101/sqlalchemy-challenge

+Referenced Chat GPT to help troubleshoot errors upon execution.